Introduction

 The purpose of a plastic covering is to protect the greenhouse roof.

-It is often in use in poultry/cattle/fish-breeding installations.
+It is often used in poultry/cattle/fish-breeding installations.

 The diffused light transmission is 32%, and the size is up to 26 ft (8 m).